-Be it globetrotting, wander-lust, exotic vacays or family celebrations — travel beckons.
-And, since time and convenience are paramount, there’s most likely a flight and flight connections to your destination.
-But hours in the air can leave you vulnerable to a myriad of health issues, in addition to feeling creaky and fatigued when the wheels finally touch down.
+Be it globetrotting, wander-lust, exotic vacays, or family celebrations — travel beckons.
+And, since time and convenience are paramount, there are most likely flight and flight connections to your destination.
+But hours in the air can leave you vulnerable to a myriad of health issues, in addition to feeling creaky and fatigued when the wheels finally touched down.

-Follow these ‘inflight fitness moves and tips’ from the experts for happier healthy landing.
+Follow these ‘inflight fitness moves and tips from the experts for a happier healthy landing.

 “Begin by dressing comfortably,” suggests Dr. Angela Bagnulo, D.C., FRCCSS(C), Chiropractor with Performance Medicine & Sports Therapy in Plano TX.
 “You will always need a sweater or light jacket for changing cabin temps, but you can also fold it for use behind your lower back for extra support.”

 Dr. Bagnulo recommends a neck pillow to prevent forward-craning neck pain and awkward sleeping positions.
 She also warns that while chatting with your seat neighbor is a great pastime, your neck can become strained and muscles tightened.
 “Be sure to take breaks often to rotate your head in the opposite direction.”

 All experts seem to agree that lack of blood circulation should be of great concern to all passengers.
 DVT, or Deep Vein Thrombosis, a blood clot that develops in a vein, usually in a leg, can be quite dangerous, advises Herbert DuPont, M.D., a specialist in travel medicine and director of the Center for Disease Control at the University of Texas at Houston School of Public Health.

 In “Final Approach – Stay Healthy” published in the American Way, he states the plane’s lower humidity levels make the air dry, encouraging blood to be more concentrated which can promote DVT.